Saturday, 29 November 2014

 Currency reforms of Sher Shah Sur

-The coins and currency reforms of Sher Shah Sur are one of his most outstanding achievements.
+The coins and currency reforms of Sher Shah Suri are one of his most outstanding achievements.
 The very nomenclature of his coins as 'Ashrafis', 'Rupaiya' (Rupee) and Paisa and the principle according to which they were cast, remained the basis of the Mughal currency, the British and even today currency of India and Pakistan (as well as Sri Lanka, Nepal, Indonesia and Mauritius) can trace its lineage to Sher Shah's currency reform.
 These coins and currency reforms of Sher Shah Sur proved very useful and did away with a great deal of inconvenience which was experienced by the general public and particularly by the trading community.
 These reforms have elicited high praise from modern numismatists.
+Sher Shah abandoned mixed metal coinage which existed before his reign.

 Rupiya or Rupee